kos-conf/f1-leaderboard-workshop/README.md

 3. **Set Environment and Cluster:**
    - In the workspace settings, ensure the environment is set to your `f1-lab-environment`
    - Verify the cluster is set to your `f1-lab-cluster`
-   - Confirm the Schema Registry is properly configured

 4. **Verify Connection:**
    - Check that the workspace shows "Connected" status